 look over the past as independent as deaf.

-My mom and I were chatting about my history of being deaf and independent when I was a kid.
-She first told me that my first time was on stage when I was 3 years old in Dothan, Alabama.
-That was my modeling show about my hearing aids.
-I told her how I felt when walking into the stage with all strangers out there.
-Remember I only 3 years old!
-She said, “No, you were so happy and smile when come out of store (where catwalk comes from the store to stage).”
-I said “No I was so confused by those people, but I only I can see my dad who waves at me. ” I just stand and smile.
-Many flashes from cameras.
-People backgrounds were so dark, and I couldn’t see anyone but only see my dad who kneeled and waved.
-I was modeling as toddler for two years, then stopped after I had a golf accident on my forehead.
-My modeling career was for displaying pictures.
-My stage career is ended.
+My mom and I were talking about my childhood and how I was deaf yet independent.
+She reminded me that my first time on stage was when I was just 3 years old in Dothan, Alabama, modeling my hearing aids.
+I told her how I felt walking onto the stage surrounded by strangers—remember, I was only 3!
+She insisted I was happy and smiling as I came out from the store onto the catwalk, but I told her I was actually confused by all the people.
+The only person I saw was my dad, kneeling and waving at me.
+I just stood there smiling as camera flashes went off.
+The background was so dark I couldn’t see anyone else.
+I modeled as a toddler for two years, but stopped after I had a golf accident that left a mark on my forehead.
+My modeling career was mostly about displaying pictures, but my time on stage ended there.

-Then she dropped me to swim lesson and like nothing happened.
-She told people at swim lesson that “Jen will learn from you by copying other people.”
-Yes, it is true I learned from other people and followed them as always.
+Then she dropped me off at swim lessons like nothing had happened.
+She told the people there, “Jen will learn from you by watching and copying others.”
+And yes, it’s true—I learned from others and followed along as I always do.

-Then, in Birmingham, Alabama, at Girl Scout camping, she dropped me like nothing happened.
+In Birmingham, Alabama, at Girl Scout camp, she left me like nothing had happened.
 Hehe.
-I have to face those kinds of issues with hearing campers, but lucky I have found someone who knows sign language to talk with me.
-The counselor is about 18 or 20 while I was about 10!
-I depend on her all the time, I felt bad for her, but it is worth it for me to be there to face among people like that.
-At Dance Studio, She took me to dance lessons and left me there with all the girls.
-The teachers were so freaked out because I was deaf!
+I often had to deal with those kinds of issues with hearing campers, but luckily I found someone who knew sign language to communicate with me.
+The counselor was about 18 or 20, and I was only around 10!
+I depended on her all the time, and while I felt bad for her, it was worth it for me to be there and face people like that.
+At the dance studio, she took me to lessons and left me there with all the girls.
+The teachers were so shocked because I was deaf!
 Poor teacher.
-I have followed the girls and am kind of a little behind the route, but I did.
+I followed the girls, a little behind the routine, but I managed to do it.

 Both paragraphs are from Alabama.

-Moved back to Alabama, my home state and family NEED me!
-I stayed over parents’ house and being independent as always.
+Moved back to Alabama, my home state, because my family needs me!
+Stayed at my parents’ house while staying independent as always.
 Hearing world or Deaf world?

 Smiles ~ DW